 - Taking anti-inflammatory medications

-- Wearing a brace centered over the back of your forearm
+- Wearing a tennis elbow brace centered over the back of your forearm

 - Getting platelet-rich plasma (PRP) therapy